chhuang-one/sqxclib/doc/SqArray.md

 	element = array->findSorted(key, elementCompare, &insertingIndex);
 ```

-If you specify arithmetic type (or C string type) to Sq::Array template in C++, it will generate static compare function.
+If you specify arithmetic type (or C string type) to Sq::Array template in C++, it can use constant value as key value directly and generate static compare function.
 In this case, you can call sort(), findSorted()...etc without comparison function.

 ```c++